When buying kids’ cleats you will find that soccer, football, and baseball have dramatically different styles of cleats.

-This style comes with a very low ankle top for maximum maneuverability, but does sacrifice some ankle support.
+This style comes with a very low ankle top for maximum maneuverability but does sacrifice some ankle support.
 Metal cleats are generally illegal or discouraged.
 Many soccer cleats instead have molded plastic (or vulcanized rubber) cleats with screws to make them replaceable.
 However, most youth cleats are fully molded and not replaceable, but your kid will probably outgrow them before they wear down too far.
 Just be sure that they don’t walk on the sidewalk or other pavement with the plastic cleats and they should be fine.

 For ball handling, soccer cleats are narrower to provide a good feel for the ball.
-The adidas Performance Conquisto is an all-around quality kid’s soccer cleat, but there are certainly flashier options out there if you want to have fun with it.
-For indoor soccer or turf, where traction is less of an issue, very light cleats, turf shoes or sambas will work just fine.
+The Adidas Performance Conquisto is an all-around quality kid’s soccer cleat, but there are certainly flashier options out there if you want to have fun with it.
+For indoor soccer or turf, where traction is less of an issue, very light cleats, turf shoes, or sambas will work just fine.

 Adidas makes a popular samba for kids.
 These turf shoes are the lightest and most comfortable, so many kids and adults use them as their day-to-day shoes.

-Other open field, continuous-play sports have very similar footwear demands to that of soccer.
+Other open-field, continuous-play sports have very similar footwear demands to that of soccer.
 Soccer cleats are good for flag football, lacrosse, field hockey, rugby, Ultimate Frisbee, and many others.

-Young football or baseball players also use soccer cleats; they push off and cut much better than sneakers and possibly provide all you need at an entry-level.
+Young football or baseball players also use soccer cleats; they push off and cut much better than sneakers and possibly provide all you need at an entry level.
 However, soccer players generally cannot use cleats designed for other sports.
 This avoids injuries from high kicks and slide tackles.

 Kids Football Cleats

 Football quickly rose to popularity in America in the twentieth century.
-Football grabbed attention so quickly because of how much action happens in just a few seconds each play.
+Football grabbed attention so quickly because of how much action happens in just a few seconds of each play.